goderich/dissertation/dissertation.md

 #### Devoicing and lenition of final voiced obstruents {#sec:final-devoicing}

-Discounting the quasi-phonemic /z/ in Squliq, which is almost entirely in complementary distribution with /y/, there are two voiced obstruent phonemes in all varieties of Atayal: /b/ and /g/.
+Discounting the quasi-phonemic [ʑ] in Squliq, which is almost entirely in complementary distribution with \<y\> /j/, there are two voiced obstruent phonemes in all varieties of Atayal: /b/ and /g/.
 Only Matu'uwal allows them to occur in word-final position, and we will compare data from other dialects with Matu'uwal cognates.

 I have not been able to find a single cognate set that demonstrates this for all seven dialects in this study, so I will use multiple correspondence sets instead.
 The devoicing of /b/ in Squliq and Skikun is shown in @tbl:b-devoi-sq-sk.